sueszli/notionBackup/docs.md

 ## What's next?

-turns out python sucks for this project.
-I'm going to rewrite this in node.js with typescript at some point.
+turns out python sucks for this project - that's why i rewrote it in node.js.

-(make sure not to delete the `./demo` folder, as it is expensive to upload again with git lfs)

 - there are no good html formatters in python (in node.js, there is prettier)
 - there are no good css parsers in python